russom/DSND-Capstone/Capstone_writeup.md

 * A _Limited_ dataset (~128 MB, more than 280000 rows), to be used for analysis on a local machine.
 This is what I use in the [`Sparkify-project-local`](./notebooks/Sparkify-project-local.ipynb) notebook; the actual dataset can be downloaded from [here](https://drive.google.com/file/d/1gX1X-D8G4vE29AAUeQHapv5P_vNs6Jcv/view?usp=sharing).
 * A _Complete_ dataset (~12 GB, more than 26 Mil rows), to be loaded on a cluster.
 This is what I explore in the [`Sparkify-project-EMR`](./notebooks/Sparkify-project-EMR.ipynb) notebook: it is stored in an [AWS S3](https://aws.amazon.com/s3/) bucket available at `s3n://udacity-dsnd/sparkify/sparkify_event_data.json`.

+## Solution Strategy and Approach
+The way I tried to solve this problem was to build a classifier to predict, based on the provided data, whether or not a user would churn.
+I used the tools provided by [Spark](https://spark.apache.org/docs/latest/ml-classification-regression.html), trainining the classifier on a portion of the data, and testing it on the remaining part.

+Before actually introducing the classifier I went through an extensive data exploration phase that led me to the identification of a subset of significant features that could be effective in identifying users that leave.
+After that I could actually move into the modeling phase.
+I approached that in a two steps:

+* I initially traind and compared the results of a few of the classifiers available in Spark, using their default parameters, in order to identify those more fitting to the analyzed dataset;
+* Afterwards I moved on with an optimization phase in which I could provide a grid of options for some of the parameters and verify if/how changing them could lead to better results.

 ---
 ## Content of the notebooks
 Both the notebook present the same table of contents; at a high level we have the following sections: